AlitaKendrick/ContentClub/README.md

 * [Alita Kendrick](https://github.com/AlitaKendrick)

 ## Objective
-Content Club was developed by our team to help people create a topic of interest and have people actively discuss the topic.
+Content Club was developed to help people actively discuss a topic of their choosing.

 ## Technology Used
 * [MongoDB](https://www.mongodb.com/)